epfl-dlab/WikiHist.html/downloading_scripts/README.md

 # Downloading the data
 The resulting dataset, along with Wikipedia's full history dump that we processed at the moment is hosted on Internet Archive inside the `enwiki_history_html` collection accessible [here](https://archive.org/details/enwiki_history_html).
 All the 559 Internet Archive items are part of the dataset we are providing.
 This directory contains scripts for downloading the dataset locally.

-* `download_subset.py` - this interactive script is used to download pages in bulk, by specifying the page titles, or page ids in a config file, in order to work it needs a metadata files which are also automatically fetched from Zenodo.
+* `download_subset.py` - this interactive script is used to download pages in bulk, by specifying the page titles, or page ids in a config file.
+In order to work it needs a metadata files which are automatically fetched from Zenodo.
 * `download_whole_dataset.py` - this script is used for downloading the whole dataset from IA which is around **7TB**.

 #### Step 1: Install dependencies